-Staff at Jarratt Hall work to ensure that the site is as safe as possible, however, although there is a member of staff on duty 24 hours a day, they may not always be on site.
-It is therefore the responsibility of every resident to follow the above recommendations to help maintain a safe environment for residents.
+Staff at the Vale try to ensure that the site is as safe as possible, however, although there is a member of staff on reception 24 hours a day, it is the responsibility of every resident to follow the above recommendations to help maintain a safe environment for residents.

-Jarratt Hall respects your privacy and 24hrs notice will be given to residents whenever possible regarding access to study rooms (Exceptions in emergency situations or when other residents may face Health and safety issues or suspected criminal activity, or where permission has been given to access your study room to undertake maintenance).
+The Vale respects your privacy and 24hrs notice will be given to residents whenever possible regarding access to study rooms (Exceptions in emergency situations or when other residents may face Health and safety issues or suspected criminal activity).
 A log is kept of room access dependent on the circumstances, if you think someone has entered your room without authority please contact reception immediately.

-You have signed for a flat key and a bedroom key.
-They are your responsibility and must not be passed on to friends or visitors.
-Always keep the doors locked and your keys with you.
+You have signed for a flat/bedroom key card.
+This is your responsibility and must not be passed on to friends or visitors.
+Always keep the doors locked and your key card with you.
+Lost/mislaid key cards will result in cancellation of the card and a new card will have to be issued at a cost of £20.